Heinkel He 162 Volksjäger: Operational history

 The difficulties experienced by the He 162 are believed to have been primarily a result of its rush into production, rather than any inherent design flaw.
 One experienced Luftwaffe pilot who flew the He 162 called it a "first-class combat aircraft."
-Test pilot Eric Brown of the Fleet Air Arm, who flew a record 486 different types of aircraft, said the He 162 had "the lightest and most effective aerodynamically balanced controls" he had experienced.
+Test pilot Eric Brown of the Fleet Air Arm, who flew a record 486 different types of aircraft, said the He 162 "was a superb aeroplane in its element, but quite a handful to take off and land.
+Never met better flying controls yet they could easily be so mishandled..." and "it was no aeroplane to let embryo pilots loose on".
 Brown had been warned to treat the rudder with suspicion due to a number of in-flight failures.
-This warning was passed on by Brown to RAF pilot Flt Lt R A Marks, but was apparently not heeded.
+This warning was passed on by Brown to RAF pilot Flight Lieutenant R. A. Marks, but was apparently not heeded.
 On 9 November 1945, during a demonstration flight from RAE Farnborough, one of the fin and rudder assemblies broke off at the start of a low-level roll causing the aircraft to crash into Oudenarde Barracks, Aldershot, killing Marks and a soldier on the ground.